Boyce F. Martin Jr.: Affirmative action

 However, such a complaint could have been characterized as an ex ante attempt to influence the outcome of the case by manipulating the composition of the en banc panel, the very problem Boggs alleged.
-The Judicial Watch foundation filed a formal complaint with the court alleging administrative improprieties, and subsequently wrote a complaining letter to Rep. Sensenbrenner of the House Judiciary Committee requesting an impeachment investigation.
+The Judicial Watch foundation filed a formal complaint with the court alleging administrative improprieties, and subsequently wrote a complaining letter to Congressman James Sensenbrenner of the U.S. House Judiciary Committee requesting an impeachment investigation.

 The handling of the complaint itself was reviewed by the Judicial Conduct and Disability Act Study Committee (the "Breyer Committee"), which reviewed how complaints were being handled under the Judicial Conduct and Disability Act of 1980.
 The Breyer Committee report observed that the internal investigation into Martin's alleged actions in handling the Grutter case was flawed by the acting chief judge's decision to make certain findings of fact as "undisputed" without asking Martin whether he disputed them (although the report agreed that certain of the findings, such as dates and the sequence of events, were truly undisputed).

 In this respect, the report found that the investigation was conducted in a manner inconsistent with the letter and spirit of the court's rules.
 At the same time, however, the report took issue with the acting chief judge's decision to drop the complaint due to "corrective action".
 The committee considered this an insufficient remedy as the Act requires the corrective action be "voluntary action taken by the subject judge", and Martin "did not participate in taking the corrective action".
 Relations between conservative and liberal members of the Sixth Circuit reportedly remain strained.